MicrosoftDocs/Viva/Viva/insights/Setup/Set-up-Workplace-Analytics.md

 # Set up Viva Insights

-Although the Microsoft 365 admin and the Viva Insights admin do most of these steps, others in your organization help make decisions that relate to setup.
+Although the Microsoft 365 admin and the Viva Insights Administrator do most of these steps, others in your organization help make decisions that relate to setup.
 See [Determine key personas and roles for implementation](Determine-key-personas.md) for details.

 **Prerequisites** - See [Environment requirements](environment-requirements.md) to learn about Viva Insights licenses and other related requirements.